phueb/OrderMatters/README.md

 In the corpus of 2-word sequences illustrated above, the rows (representing distributions over slot 2 words) are more similar to each other compared to those in the actual corpus.
 This means that nouns (in the columns) will take on more similar representations in the RNN.
-While this corpus is better, training will take relatively long.
+While this corpus is better, category learning will take relatively long.
 This is because each noun occurs with lots of slot 2 words.
-The problem is that the RNN has to see lots of 2-word sequences to recognize that the distribution over slot 2 words are similar for each noun.
+The problem is that the RNN has to see lots of 2-word sequences to recognize that the distribution over slot 2 words are similar between nouns.

 Thus, a corpus that would induce similar noun representations and do so quickly would look like: